Music

 Our Music programme has excellent facilities available for you to rehearse and compose, the electroacoustic music studios are of an international standard.
 A long-standing feature of the Music programme is our commitment to integrate the latest technological developments throughout the programme as appropriate.

-Music is available in streams for the BMus and as a major for the BA.
-Music may also be taken as a second major or as a supporting subject within other undergraduate degrees, subject to academic approval of the Faculty or School of Studies in which the student is enrolled.
+Music is available in streams within the Bachelor of Music (BMus) and as a major within the Bachelor of Arts (BA).
+It can also be taken as a second major or a supporting subject within other undergraduate degrees, subject to faculty approval.

-All students enrolled for the BMus or the BA majoring in Music are required to participate in group performances, either by singing in the University Chamber Choir or playing in the University Orchestra.
-Participation in the Choir or Orchestra may be counted towards MUSIC227 Music Ensemble 1 or MUSIC327 Performance Ensemble 2.
+All students majoring in Music (BMus or BA) must participate in group performances, either by singing in the University Chamber Choir or playing in the University Orchestra.
+This participation may count towards:

 Scholarships and prizes